baltimore-sun-data/sri-hash/README.md

 # sri-hash
-Command line tool for creating SRI hash from files
+Sri-hash is a command line tool for creating [sub-resource integrity hashes](https://www.srihash.org) from files or URLs.